neoforged/governance/discord-roles.md

 This role is assigned for 16 hours maximum and does not require an approval.

 ### Vanity roles.
-There are two kinds of vanity roles: Color and Icon Depending on the team, each team will get its own icon, and as such each team member will get an Icon role assigned, potentially multiple.
+The vanity roles exist so that team members can assign themselves the color they want.

-The color is freely pick-able by any team member (however each team will get a default color role as well) The available colors are the 16 colors from Minecraft, else we will again have a wild mixture of roles.
+The available colors are the 16 colors from Minecraft, else we will again have a wild mixture of roles.

-One last special vanity role is Automation, which marks all bots.
+One last special vanity role is Automation, which marks all bots, and gives them the ability to actually operate on the general public.